debrouwere/draughtsman/README.md

 Using `exec` is particularly useful for compilers that are intended to be used through the shell, such as for the SASS stylesheet preprocessor, or when you need to write your own precompiler, for example a Python script that renders a file using the Jinja or Django template language.

+## Adding resources

+Draughtsman comes with jQuery, underscore.js and Twitter Bootstrap out of the box, available under the root (e.g. `/jquery.js`) but you can add the libraries you use most as resources too: just add them to the `/src/resources` directory and do a `cake build` so they'll end up in `lib` too.